CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 ### AuditChannel

-An `AuditChannel` object can be constructed from the [`AuditConnection`](#AuditConnection) object.
+An `AuditChannel` object is constructed from the [`AuditConnection`](#AuditConnection) object.

-This object represents a logical channel to the persistent storage (i.e. to Kafka in the current implementation). ***It is NOT a thread-safe object so it must not be shared across threads without synchronisation.*** However there is no issue constructing multiple `AuditChannel` objects simultaneously on different threads, and the objects are lightweight so caching them is not that important.
+This object represents a logical channel to the persistent storage (that is, Kafka in this implementation). ***It is NOT a thread-safe object and must not be shared across threads without synchronization.*** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
+The objects are lightweight and caching them is not that important.

 The `AuditChannel` object can be constructed using the `createChannel()` method on the [`AuditConnection`](#AuditConnection) object.
 It does not take any parameters: